kavismith/network-protocol/README.md

 </p>
 <p>
-Ping www.youtube.com in powershell and watch the traffic between VM-W private IP address and Youtube public address.
-You will notice the request and reply signals between VM-W and Youtube.
+In PowerShell, initiate a ping to "www.youtube.com" and observe the network traffic between the private IP address of VM-W and the public address of YouTube.
+You will be able to observe the request and reply signals exchanged between VM-W and YouTube in the network capture.
 </p>
 <br />